 Business interruption insurance can help your business survive if a fire or a burst pipe forces you to shut down for even a brief period.

 BOP insurance is relatively standardized throughout the insurance industry, which means it typically includes general liability and commercial property coverage no matter which insurer offers it.
-However, other coverages can be added to a business owner’s policy.
-Coverages that aren’t part of the standard package are called endorsements or riders.
+However, other coverages can be added to a business owner’s policy through endorsements or riders.

-Examples of coverage insurers sometimes offer as a rider to their BOP insurance include:
+Here are some examples of coverage insurers sometimes offer as endorsements or riders to their BOP insurance:

 - Cyber liability insurance: Covers costs associated with a data breach or cyberattack

-- Professional liability insurance: Covers legal fees when clients claim they suffered financial loss due to your negligence, also called errors and omissions (E&O) insurance
+- Professional liability insurance (also called errors and omissions insurance): Covers legal fees when clients claim they suffered financial loss due to your negligence

 - Spoilage and temperature change: Covers the cost of replacing spoiled perishable inventory after a mechanical malfunction or power outage

-- Accounts receivable: Covers financial losses arising if your accounts receivable records are damaged by a covered peril
+- Accounts receivable (A/R): Covers financial losses arising if your accounts receivable records are damaged by a covered peril

 - Earthquake insurance: Covers damage caused by earthquakes, mudflow, and landslides